 American also has a partnership with Etihad Airways, meaning you can earn and use your AA miles when flying with Etihad.
 Given Etihad’s market penetration in Australia for flights to the Middle East and Europe, this is also worth knowing about.

-In short, American Airlines miles can be earned on most oneworld carriers like Qantas, Qatar Airways, Cathay Pacific, Japan Airlines, Malaysia Airlines and Fiji Airways as well as Etihad Airways flights, and redeemed for flights on those same airlines too.
+In short, American Airlines miles can be earned on most oneworld carriers like Qantas, Qatar Airways, Cathay Pacific, Japan Airlines, Malaysia Airlines and Fiji Airways as well as Etihad Airways and China Southern flights, and redeemed for flights on those same airlines too.

 A great use of AA miles is for Business Class travel on Qatar Airways